-The Lexis functions(s) are named after the German demographer and economist Wilhelm Lexis (full name Wilhelm Hector Richard Albrecht Lexis) (17 July 1837 - 24 August 1914), who in his book "Einleitung in die Theorie der Bevölkerungsstatistik" [Introduction to the theory of population statistics] (1875) devised a diagram showing follow-up of persons on multiple time scales, notably calendar time and age.
+The Lexis machinery is named after the German demographer and economist Wilhelm Lexis (full name Wilhelm Hector Richard Albrecht Lexis, 17 July 1837 - 24 August 1914), who in his book "Einleitung in die Theorie der Bevölkerungsstatistik" (Introduction to the theory of population statistics), (Strassburg, 1875), devised a diagram showing follow-up of persons on two time scales, notably calendar time and age.
 The diagram that nowadays is called a Lexis diagram, is usually drawn in a slightly different manner than that Lexis used in his book.

 The display of follow-up on two timescales naturally leads to representation on several time scales and statistical modeling of occurrence rates with two (or more) timescales as explanatory terms.
-Hence the naming of the machinery that represents follow-up on multiple time scales after Wilhelm Lexis.
+Hence the naming of the machinery after Wilhelm Lexis.